Miles City area map

 Employment & Economic Context

 The unemployment rate is 3.2%, and labor force participation stands at 66.9%.
-The economy is stable but not booming—growth comes gradually in eastern Montana, tied to commodity prices, healthcare expansion, and the slow but steady diversification of the regional economy.
 For the full industry breakdown, see our Miles City jobs and economy guide.

 How Miles City Compares